Two first-order phase transitions in hybrid compact stars: higher-order multiplet stars, reaction modes and intermediate conversion speeds: Conclusion

 We also studied the reaction modes, the radial modes only existing in stars with rapid phase transitions, for a two phase transition compact star for the first time.
 We showed that there exists one reaction mode per rapid phase transition and that the overtone of the reaction mode is not necessarily the same for each phase transition (e.g., the fundamental mode is the reaction mode for the first phase transition and the second harmonic is the reaction mode for the second phase transition).
 We also discussed the stability implications of alternative junction conditions for the radial oscillation modes at the phase transitions in compact stars.
 We examined two simple alternative sets of junction conditions corresponding to the phase transition happening at a fixed radius and interpolation between the slow and rapid conversion speed cases.
 For both of these alternatives, the resulting radial modes and stability behavior are closer to the slow conversion speed junction conditions than the rapid conversion speed conditions.

 The conclusions of this paper were reached using a simple sequential constant speed of sound parametrization of the EoS of quark matter that can describe a three-phase compact star core, but an improved study could employ a wider variety of EoS.
 As constructed, the EoS for example does not recover the conformal limit of the speed of sound $c/\sqrt{3}$ from below~\cite{Bedaque2015}.
 To satisfy this, one needs a non-monotonic dependence of sound speed with density which has been proposed as necessary to support $2M_{\odot}$ {\it and} satisfy the conformal limit~\cite{Tews2018a}.
-EoSs which include more microphysics or, for example, are non-barotropic, could be better suited for modeling complex phase transitions, especially at non-zero temperatures which are relevant for binary neutron star mergers.
+EoSs which include more microphysics or, for example, are non-barotropic (e.g., including dependence on species fractions like the proton fraction in nuclear matter or strangeness in quark matter), could be better suited for modeling complex phase transitions, especially at non-zero temperatures which are relevant for binary neutron star mergers.
 Such approaches may allow for more complicated junction conditions.
 As we have shown, employing the correct junction conditions is key to determining the existence of $s$ hybrid stars and their corresponding higher-order stable multiplets.